SurrealDB Docs Logo

 • LM (Multiplier for Level Generation): Used to determine the maximum level ll for a new element during its insertion into the hierarchical structure.
 It is used in the formula l←⌊−ln⁡(unif(0..1))⋅mL⌋, where unif(0..1) is a uniform random variable between 0 and 1.
 This parameter influences the distribution of elements across different levels, impacting the overall balance and efficiency of the search structure.

-Note: You can only provide TYPE, M and EFC.
-M0 and LM are automatically computed but SurrealDB with the most appropriate value.
-If not specified M AND EFC are set to 12 and 150 respectively.
+You can only provide TYPE, M, and EFC.
+SurrealDB automatically computes M0 and LM with the most appropriate value.
+If not specified, M AND EFC are set to 12 and 150, respectively.

 Brute Force method

-The Brute Force method is suitable for the task with smaller datasets or when the highest accuracy is required.
+The Brute Force method is suitable for tasks with smaller datasets or when the highest accuracy is required.
 Brute Force currently supports Euclidean, Cosine, Manhattan and Minkowski distance functions.

 Verifying Index Utilization in Queries